Black Hairy Tongue

-Black hairy tongue is a temporary, harmless and fairly common condition in which the top of the tongue looks hairy.
-However, the substance on the tongue is not really hair and it’s not always black – it can be brown, green, white or other colors.
+Black hairy tongue is a temporary, harmless and fairly common condition in which the top of your tongue looks hairy.
+However, the substance on your tongue isn’t really hair and it’s not always black — it can be brown, green, white or other colors.

-Little bumps on the top of the tongue, called filiform papillae, grow and collect food and bacteria, which provide the color.
+Little bumps on the top of your tongue — called filiform papillae — grow and collect food, bacteria and dead skin cells, which provide the color.
 The papillae are usually about 1 millimeter (1/32 inch) long and they’re supposed to fall off, like a layer of skin being shed, before they grow.
-The shedding process is called desquamation.
+This shedding process is called desquamation.
 If the papillae don’t fall off, they can grow as long as 18 millimeters (3/4 inch).

-Black hairy tongue affects about 13 percent of people at some point in their lives, according to the American Academy of Oral Medicine.
-It happens in all population groups but is more common in men and in older people.
+Black hairy tongue affects about 13 % of people at some point in their lives, according to the American Academy of Oral Medicine.
+It happens in all population groups, but is more common in men and in people over the age of 65.

 Symptoms and Causes